phill-holland/JSLandscape/README.md

 # JSLandscape
-Randomly Generated, but predictable landscape generator in WebGL and Javascript
+Randomly generated, but predictable landscape generator in WebGL and Javascript